c50/Smile-to-Europe/README.md

 to gather european citizens happiness testimony make graphical reports organise by categories to show outcomes

-## Requirements
+## Ethical Requirements
-anonymous participation, no login, no tracking work with links of idioms without using any written language better without having to moderate by human ressources provide people the option to submit new smiles or sujects
+anonymous participation, no login, no tracking open to everybody (no fee, no grant, no limit) operates as few as possible with written language operates without having to be moderated by human ressources provides people with the option to submit new smiles or sujects of hapiness

 ## Means
-prototype based on a web page
-next evolution could be a portable app or a widget
+prototype developed as a web page the final version would be a portable application or a widget will feed a lightweight database from which results can be used

 ## Components and Contents
 gather images of sujects which can provide feelings of happiness